Depths of Wikipedia: Activity

 Depths of Wikipedia has highlighted articles on topics including exploding trousers, Nuclear Gandhi, chess on a really big board, and sexually active popes.
 According to Rauwerda, she often receives submissions of Wikipedia articles to feature, but is selective in choosing which to post.
 In October 2021, she said she was getting "probably 30 to 50 user submissions per day."

-Mimicking his photo on the Wikipedia page for shrug, "Shrug Guy" re-creates his 2006 shrug photo at Depths of Wikipedia's Boston show in 2022.

-A Wikipedia editor herself, Rauwerda has hosted an edit-a-thon, welcoming new contributions to the encyclopedia, and enjoys taking photos to add to the Wikimedia Commons.
-She has also hosted live comedy shows based on trivia from Wikipedia between 2021 and 2023 and travels for Wikipedia-related conferences.
+Rauwerda is a Wikipedia editor herself and enjoys taking photos to add to the Wikimedia Commons.
+In 2021, she hosted an edit-a-thon with support from Wikimedia New York City, welcoming new contributions to the encyclopedia.

+Beginning in 2021, Rauwerda has hosted live comedy shows based on trivia from Wikipedia; she also travels for Wikipedia-related conferences.

+Rauwerda presented a Depths of Wikipedia comedy show in Boston, Massachusetts, in 2022 and at the Edinburgh Festival Fringe in 2026.

+"Shrug Guy" mimics a 2022 photo of himself mimicking his 2006 photo for the shrug Wikipedia page, at Depths of Wikipedia's Boston show in 2026.

+On October 19, 2023, Rauwerda gave a TED talk titled "The Joy of Learning Random Things on Wikipedia".

 Reception

-Followers of the Depths of Wikipedia account include Neil Gaiman, John Mayer, Troye Sivan, Olivia Wilde and Lex Fridman.
+Followers of the Depths of Wikipedia account include Neil Gaiman, John Mayer, Troye Sivan, Olivia Wilde, and Lex Fridman.

 According to Heather Woods, a professor of rhetoric and technology at Kansas State University, Depths of Wikipedia "makes the internet feel smaller" by "offering attractive—or sometimes hilariously unattractive—entry points to internet culture".
 Zachary McCune, the brand director of the Wikimedia Foundation, which funds and hosts Wikipedia, called the account "a place where Wikipedia comes to life, like an after-hours tour of the best of Wikipedia".

 In his 2023 book All the Knowledge in the World, author Simon Garfield called it "a great Twitter feed.
 It may suck up all your spare time."
-Clare Martin found the facts to be the ones that make you laugh, remember how strange the world is and spark your curiosity.
+Clare Martin of Paste magazine found the facts to be the ones that make you laugh, remember how strange the world is and spark your curiosity.

+Recognition

 Rauwerda was named the 2022 Media Contributor of the Year at the annual Wikimedian of the Year awards.